 [LIVE VIDEO] Watch the October 15, 2019 Shelton City Council Study Session, Shelton Metropolitan Park Board and Shelton City Council business meeting.
 There are two ways to watch the meetings live beginning at 5 PM: hcc.net/news and MasonWebTV.com.
 You can also watch on demand on hcc.net/news or MasonWebTV.com.
 The Study Session starts at 5 PM.
 The Park Board is set for 5:50 PM.
 And the business meeting is at 6 PM.
 Rebroadcasts of the Shelton City Council business meeting on Hood Canal Communications’ local channel are Thursday at 3 PM and Saturday at 9 AM.

-Watch the April 25, 2017 Mason County Commission meeting.
-There are four ways to watch live at 6 PM: Hood Canal Communication’s local channel, hcc.net/news, MasonWebTV.com or Mason County’s website: co.mason.wa.us.
+[LIVE VIDEO] Watch the October 15, 2019 Mason County Commission meeting.
+There are three ways to watch live at 9 AM: hcc.net/news, MasonWebTV.com or Mason County’s website (co.mason.wa.us.)
 You can also watch on demand on hcc.net/news, MasonWebTV.com or Mason County’s website: co.mason.wa.us.
-Rebroadcasts on Hood Canal Communication’s local channel are Thursday at 6 PM, Saturday at 2 PM and Sunday at 9 AM.
+Rebroadcasts on Hood Canal Communications’ local channel are Thursday at 6 PM, Saturday at 2 PM and Sunday at 9 AM.